IHOXOHI/IMI/README.md

 # IMI
-a very simple RTC rescape for micropython boards
+A very simple RTC rescape for micropython boards.

+Example of use:
+"""
+from IMI import TIMING
+t = TIMING()
+t.timing_us()
+"""